- Home

 Diagnosis Insights

-The dementia segment held the largest market share of 25.17% in 2024, owing to the dependency and disability among the elderly, with significant physical and psychological effects on individuals, their families, and caregivers.
+The dementia segment held the largest market share of 25.1% in 2025, owing to the dependency and disability among the elderly, with significant physical and psychological effects on individuals, their families, and caregivers.
 The rising prevalence of dementia, coupled with an aging population, is driving growth in this segment.
-According to the Alzheimer’s Association, nearly 7 million Americans currently live with Alzheimer’s disease, a figure expected to increase to approximately 13 million by 2050.
-In 2021, Alzheimer’s disease ranked as the fifth-leading cause of death among individuals aged 65 and older.
-In addition, health and long-term care costs for dementia patients are projected to reach USD 360 billion in 2024, escalating to nearly USD 1 trillion by 2050.
+In March 2025, the Alzheimer's Association reported that over 7 million were living with Alzheimer’s, projected to reach nearly 13 million by 2050, while one-third of older adults had died from dementia-related conditions.

 The cancer segment is expected to grow significantly over the forecast period.
 This growth can be attributed to the rising number of cancer diagnoses and the increasing need for palliative care services.
 Hospice care plays a vital role in managing cancer symptoms, alleviating treatment-related side effects, and ensuring comfort and dignity for patients during the final stages of life.
-In 2024, the National Cancer Institute estimates that 2,001,140 new cancer cases will be diagnosed in the U.S., with 611,720 deaths expected.
-Prostate, lung, and colorectal cancers are projected to account for 48% of all new cancer cases in men, while breast, lung, and colorectal cancers will make up 51% of diagnoses among women.
+According to the National Cancer Institute, in 2025 approximately 2,041,910 new cancer cases were expected to be diagnosed in the U.S. The most common cancers included breast, prostate, lung, and colorectal cancers.
+Prostate, lung, and colorectal cancers accounted for 48% of cases in men, while breast, lung, and colorectal cancers represented 51% of cases in women.

 Key U.S. Hospice Company Insights

-Key players operating in the U.S. hospice industry is undertaking various initiatives to strengthen their market presence and increase the reach of their services.
-Strategies such as expansion activities and partnerships play a key role in propelling market growth.
+Key players operating in the U.S. hospice industry are undertaking various initiatives to strengthen their market presence and increase the reach of their services.
+Strategies such as expansion activities and partnerships are playing a key role in propelling market growth.

 Key U.S. Hospice Companies: